AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 ### 4/7/25
 - Fix some issues with the batch correction code - related to optimization lines I implemented but deleted since we will be running these via server.

+### 4/30/25
+- Started working on code that caters towards Shell.
+This is so it will be easier to run the codes on Wynton.
+This also makes it even more streamlined and easier for users who aren't too experienced in coding.
+- Since I organized the files and folders more, there is an issue with the batch correction shell script.
+It has something to do with the directories.
+Will work on this to fix asap and then create the respective interactive shell script for the compensation part.